What is Program Expenditure Information?

 BFR 2011–12 in Word (.doc 386 KB), PDF (588 KB) or Excel (477 KB).
 This includes data for the 2009–10, 2010–11 and 2011–12 broadcasting periods.

-A BFR is based on data provided by commercial broadcasting licensees to the ACMA.
-The BFR has not been verified or audited by the ACMA.
+BFR and Program Expenditure Information is based on data provided by commercial broadcasting licensees to the ACMA.
+The ACMA has not verified or audited the information.
 The ACMA therefore makes no representation as to the accuracy of the data.

-Inter-licensee and inter-licence transactions cannot be eliminated to produce the BFR as this information is not reported to the ACMA.
-It should also be noted that totals in the BFR are rounded to the nearest dollar.
+Inter-licensee and inter-licence transactions cannot be eliminated to produce the expenditure information as this is not reported to the ACMA.
+It should also be noted that totals are rounded to the nearest dollar.